matomo-org/matomo-java-tracker/README.md

 The local testing Docker setup now uses MariaDB 12 and Matomo 5.

-The Maven groupId has changed from `org.piwik.java.tracking` to `org.matomo.java`.
-Update your dependency declarations accordingly.

 All previously deprecated API has been removed as part of this major release.
 The following is a summary of the breaking changes and the recommended replacements: